so many things...

 that means we'll take just about anything you can chop up or cook up in your kitchen, plus a whole lot more.

 all the things we'll take (and then some):

-really, we'll take anything that the City of Denver takes (although we don't have the capacity for large amounts of yard waste).
+we'll take anything that the City of Denver takes (although we don't have the capacity for large amounts of yard waste).

 here's their handy list.

 they aren't compostable, and some of them are really, really damaging to the composting process.

 we don't want:

 - pet waste

 no plastics at all, for that matter. please. thank you.